-With the use of Eye Movement Desensitization and Reprocessing (EMDR) in therapy, it is possible to both reprocess and reconsolidate difficult memories, leading to a reduction in emotional distress and lessened symptomatic thoughts and behaviors.
+EMDR Therapy makes it possible to both reprocess and reconsolidate difficult memories, leading to a reduction in emotional distress and lessened symptomatic thoughts and behaviors.

 Many people struggle with unwanted thoughts, emotions, and physical sensations that stem from upsetting memories and events in their past.
 This often leads them to feel as if they can’t “move on” with their life.
 Instead, they find themselves repeating old behavioral and thought patterns, struggling with the same unhealthy internal dialogue, reliving difficult memories, suffering from low self-esteem, always feeling on-guard or anxious, and/or avoiding any person or situation that vaguely reminds them of past upsetting event(s) or memories.